DynamicModz/nexus-scripts_lua_parser/readme.md

 - Support for attaching metadata to nodes
 - Better serialization/deserialization of AST
 - Utility functions for common AST transformations

+### Formatter Improvements
+- Add intelligent handling of long expressions with line wrapping
+- Support for more advanced table formatting options
+- Better handling of complex multi-line comments
+- Automatic detection of formatting style from existing code
+- Incremental formatting for large files
+- Configuration validation and suggestions

 ## Future Plans